fiseni/QuerySpecification/README.md

 Packages:
 - <strong>PozitronDev.QuerySpecification:</strong> Base/abstract package which has dependency only on .NET, so you reference it from your core project and build your specifications.
+- <strong>PozitronDev.QuerySpecification.EntityFrameworkCore:</strong> An `EntityFramework Core` (latest version) plugin to the base abstract package.
+It contains EF specific evaluators and generic repository ready to be consumed in your projects.
-- <strong>PozitronDev.QuerySpecification.EntityFrameworkCore3:</strong> An EntityFramework Core 3 plugin to the base abstract package.
-It contains EF evaluators and generic repository ready to be consumed in your projects.
+- <strong>PozitronDev.QuerySpecification.EntityFrameworkCore3:</strong> An `EntityFramework Core 3` plugin to the base abstract package.
+It contains EF specific evaluators and generic repository ready to be consumed in your projects.

 ## What is specification pattern